SkoolNotes/Taproot/2020HIST201/KBhHIST201JapanClassFlo.md

 	- Westernization takes place
 	- Sakamoto Reoma
 		- On his way to assasinate the Shougun, he was convinced that Westernization is a good solution
-		- The rebels becoming convinced, and
+		- The rebels becoming convinced, and hijacked